What we offer

 The SENCO will liaise closely with the HoH and offer additional support as needed.

 Teaching Assistants may be used in lessons to support your child.
-Additionally they offer small, targeted intervention groups during morning registration.
+Additionally they offer small, targeted intervention groups.

 Who else might be involved in supporting my child?